saifhammad505/Employee-Turnover-Prediction-Model/README.md

     Visualization: To make the project visually appealing and insightful, I created stunning data visualizations, including a 3D scatter plot and a pie chart with data labels.

 I am available to discuss the project in more detail, answer any questions you may have, and explore opportunities for deployment in your organization.
-Together, we can leverage data-driven insights to create a more engaged and productive workforce.

-If you're ready to take control of employee turnover and unlock the potential of your organization, let's connect and discuss how this project can benefit you.